daveramos0205/movies_microservices_springboot/README.md

 # movies_microservices_springboot
-This project implements various spring boot based microservices displaying movietimes, theaters and user accounts from a MySQL database.
+This project implements various Spring Boot based microservices displaying movietimes, theaters and user accounts from a MySQL database.
 Spring Cloud is used to configure the services based on different profiles.
 Netflix's Eureka framework provides service discovery functionality.